Serving our Community

 Brian Law was originally from Montreal.
 Following his Dad’s career moves, his primary school was completed in Rosemere, Quebec and his high school in the Lorne Park/Clarkson area of Mississauga.
 Brian did an undergraduate degree in Politics and Economics followed by a law degree at Queen’s.
 During his articles with a firm in Thunder Bay, he was responsible for the firm’s branch office in the Town of Red Rock, which made him the only lawyer or “near lawyer” on the north shore of Lake Superior.
 While at Queen’s, Brian was fortunate enough to meet and subsequently marry his wife Mary.
 During the 1976 Bar Admission course, a job with a Cambridge firm named Pettitt, Schwarz was the first posting on the job notice board at Osgoode Hall.
 Brian and Mary moved to Cambridge in the spring of 1977.
 Following four years at that firm, Brian established his own sole practice specializing in litigation.
 One of his major sources of work was referrals from Don Pavey

 In 1984, the practices merged under the name Copp, Cosman, Pavey and Law.
-At the time the firm’s offices were on the second floor of the former Galt Men’s Club at Dickson and Ainslie Streets.
-In 1988 we purchased, renovated and moved into what had been the Knights of Columbus Hall on Cambridge St. and we are still there!
+At the time, the firm’s offices were on the second floor of the former Galt Men’s Club at Dickson and Ainslie Streets.
+In 1988 we purchased, renovated and moved into what had been the Knights of Columbus Hall on Cambridge Street, where we remained until 2022!

 In 1995, Don and Brian continued the practice under the Pavey, Law name.
 In 1996, we merged with the Pearson, Flynn firm from Preston.
 That firm traced its roots back to the early thirties when it was initially established by Lida Pearson, one of the first women lawyers in Ontario.